7. MBA Interview

 Typical Interview Questions

-The basic interview process goes as follows.
+The basic interview process goes as follows:

 Phase 1 - Your Upbringing and Undergraduate Experience

 Be sure to prepare a brief outline of your upbringing before going to your interview.
 (Don't bring it with you.)
-It's easy to get lost and ramble into a long pointless diatribe when talking about your upbringing, so make your replies short and to the point.
+It's easy to get lost and ramble into a long pointless diatribe when talking about your upbringing, so make your replies short and to-the-point.
+You will generally be asked a number of questions about your undergraduate experience.

 • What was your major?